 Furthermore, there are different developer guidelines for each platform which developers must follow to get maximum visibility in the platform.
 Apple is considered very particular (or sometimes over-particular) as to which applications should be on its app store.

-So researching about these topics is very vital before investing in development.
+So researching these topics is very vital before investing in development.

 6. Performing outdated practices

-The pace of change in mobile app segment is rapid.
+The pace of change in the mobile app segment is rapid.

-Broadcast messages are a thing of past, but surprisingly, marketers still use that to engage with customers.
+Broadcast messages are a thing of the past, but surprisingly, marketers still use that to engage with customers.
 The problem with that is every customer gets the same message.
-But this one-size-fits all approach rarely or never works.
+But this one-size-fits-all approach rarely or never works.
 In worst cases, this may trigger users to press the uninstall button.

 Rich push messaging is one that’s being used widely.
 In this visual stimuli world where people prefer high-quality images and infographics over texts, there’s no doubt push messages with visual content should be included in your marketing strategy.

 One day push messaging will find itself in the tech graveyard and something else will take its place.
 So being aware of these kinds of technological shifts and implementing them will improve user experience and hence will make your marketing life a lot easier.

 Marketing your app is strenuous, but retaining customers requires much greater effort.

 Apps, especially in their early days, have a high churn rate.
 That is because users will download and use the app with different expectations, and if your app fails to meet them, they’ll uninstall it without giving it some thought.